Hawaii Rental Agreement

 Hawaii Required Residential Lease Disclosures

-• Landlord’s Name and Address (required for all leases) – Hawaii leases must contain the name and address of the landlord or authorized agent.
-This enables smooth communication of any important legal notice.
+• Landlord’s Name and Address (required for all leases) – Hawaii landlords must give the tenant their name and address, or that of their authorized agent.
+This allows required communication (for example, about repairs) to happen in a smooth way.

-• Move-In Checklist (required for some leases) – Hawaii landlords collecting a security deposit must provide an inventory of the rental property’s condition, in the form of a move-in checklist.
-The prospective tenant must agree with the landlord on existing damages, to enable accurate deductions upon move-out.
+• Move-In Checklist (required for some leases) – Hawaii landlords can’t collect a security deposit unless they provide a move-in checklist.
+This takes inventory of existing damage on the rental property.
+The tenant must agree with the landlord on existing damages, to ensure accurate deductions upon move-out.

 To learn more about required disclosures in Hawaii, click here.